christian-cleberg/cleberg.net/content/blog/2022-04-08-cloudflare-tunnel.md

 DMZ between their homes and the public internet, some of these tools are incredibly useful for fighting spam and malicious attacks.

+One of the biggest benefits of using Cloudflare Tunnel is that you can close ports on your home network and prevent common spam and abuse that people and bots try to attack.
+I found that my home network went from ~100 attacks per day to zero after setting up Cloudflare Tunnel and closing ports `80` and `443`!

 In this post, I will be walking through the process of setting up a tunnel between Cloudflare and my home network (using the GUI method, not in a terminal), connecting local services to domain names, and protecting them all